 The EPC regulation includes 3 branches :

-- the "EPC technical installations" component: technical installations in a property are important for energy savings.
+- the "Heating and Air Conditioning EPC" component: technical installations in a property are important for energy savings.
 In order to guarantee the energy performance of heating or air-conditioning systems, certain requirements and various control procedures must be respected.
-These provisions are covered by the following two regulations: for any centralised heating (FR) or air-conditioning installation.

 - the "EPC works" component: when a construction or renovation is subject to a planning permit, your property must meet the EPC requirements with the aim of achieving a high-energy performance as well as a healthy interior climate.

 - the "EPC certification" component: rental applicants and owners may compare properties in terms of their energy performance, whether this concerns accommodation or office areas for sale or rental, thanks to the presentation of an "EPC certificate" expressing its energy performance.
-Note: Pubic organisations must display a "public building EPC certificate" at the entrance to their building during a property transaction.
+Note: Public organizations must display a "public building EPC certificate".